sagemathinc/cocalc_tutorial/course_management/course_management.md

 Navigating within this folder, you'll find that it has a similar file structure to the original assignment.
 For example, for this demonstration we had the structure `/assignments/Assignment1` which appears in the collected folder as `[your_course_name]-collect/assignments/Assignment1`.
-Entering this folder will give a view of all student's versions of this assignment
+Entering this folder will give a view of all students' versions of this assignment

 ![List of collected assignments](./assets/collected_assignments.png)